wurli/tidyverse-dev-bot/news-files-annotated/purrr.md

 !begin-bullets-12!

+-   !begin-bullet!
--   Fixed issue in `list_modify()` that prevented lists from being removed with `zap()` (@adamroyjones, #777).
+    Fixed issue in `list_modify()` that prevented lists from being removed with `zap()` (@adamroyjones, #777).

+    !end-bullet!
+-   !begin-bullet!
--   Added documentation for exporting functions created with purrr adverb (@njtierney, #668).
+    Added documentation for exporting functions created with purrr adverb (@njtierney, #668).
 See `?faq-adverbs-export`.

+    !end-bullet!
+-   !begin-bullet!
--   Added `none()`, which tests that a predicate is false for all elements (the opposite of `every()`) (@AliciaSchep, #735).
+    Added `none()`, which tests that a predicate is false for all elements (the opposite of `every()`) (@AliciaSchep, #735).

+    !end-bullet!

 !end-bullets-12!